Asset Tokenization

 What Is Asset Tokenization?

-Asset tokenization is the process of creating a digital representation of a real-world asset on a blockchain.
-The token represents ownership rights, economic interests, or both.
-When you hold a tokenized Treasury bond, for example, you hold a digital claim on the underlying government security — the actual bond is typically held by a custodian or trust structure.
+Asset tokenization creates a digital representation of a real-world asset on a blockchain.
+When you hold a tokenized Treasury bond, you're holding a digital claim on the underlying government security — the actual bond typically sits with a custodian or in a trust structure.

-Tokenization is not the same as cryptocurrency.
 Bitcoin and Ethereum are native digital assets — they exist only on-chain.
 Tokenized assets are digital wrappers around existing financial instruments.
-The underlying asset still exists in the traditional financial system; the blockchain layer adds programmability, transparency, and new distribution channels.
+The underlying asset still lives in the traditional financial system; the blockchain layer adds programmability, transparency, and new distribution channels.

 How Tokenization Works in Practice